Oatmeal Waffles

 • They don’t taste healthy.
 I’ve surprised my family with oat waffles more than once, and they’ve never been able to tell them apart from my classic waffles.

 • Oatmeal.
-Use either rolled oats, quick-cooking oats, or steel cut oats.
+Use either rolled oats or quick cooking oats.
 Since we’re blending them into a powdery consistency, it won’t matter.
-Use certified gluten-free oats if needed.
+Skip steel-cut oats as they’re too dense to blend smoothly (ask me how I know).

 • Milk.
-I used unsweetened almond milk, but both soy milk and regular milk work.
+I used unsweetened almond milk, but any milk will work fine.

 • Enhance the batter.
 Add a pinch of salt, one teaspoon of vanilla extract, or if you prefer sweeter waffles, 1-2 tablespoons of sugar or sweetener.